Best Dog Food Brands in Malaysia 2026: Honest Guide from a Real Pet Store

 Next, look at the nutrition or “Guaranteed Analysis” panel.
 You’ll see protein, fat, fibre and moisture levels.
 You don’t need perfect numbers, but extremely low protein or very high fat with very little fibre is usually not ideal, especially for less active dogs.

-It’s also helpful if the food includes extras like omega-3 for skin and coat, prebiotics or probiotics for digestion, or joint-support ingredients in large breed or senior formulas.
 On our PetsCrazy product pages, we highlight these key points so you can quickly compare different options without reading every small line on the bag yourself.

 If your dog is healthy and has no special issues, a balanced kibble with good meat content is usually a solid base.
 You can add a little wet food or a topper for taste and variety if your budget allows.